The 29 Best Things to do in Toronto

 13) Watch a show at Roy Thomson Hall & Massey Hall

 Located in the Garden District, Massey Hall is a performing arts theatre designed to seat 3,500 patrons, but after extensive renovations in the 1940s it now seats up to 2,765.
 The Roy Thomson Hall exhibits a sloping and curvilinear glass exterior and is home to the Toronto Symphony Orchestra and Toronto Mendelssohn Choir.
-The Corporation of Massey Hall and Roy Thomson Hall operates two of Canada’s premier concert halls as a not-for-profit charitable organisation.
+The Corporation of Massey Hall and Roy Thomson Hall operate two of Canada’s premier concert halls as a not-for-profit charitable organisation.

 14) Look up at Cathedral Church of St James